 What are our priorities?

-- Ensure at least good progress for all pupils
+- To ensure good progress for all pupils

-- Ensure that financial barriers do not exclude pupil access to the wider curriculum
+- To ensure that financial barriers do not exclude pupil access to the wider curriculum

-- Support pupils with emotional / mental health issues
+- To support pupils with emotional / mental health issues

 - Improve attendance and prevent exclusions